 - In Parker Lewis Can't Lose, one episode shows this happening to Jerry Steiner every time Shelly says something nice to him.

 - Herman's Head.
 Angel, the sensitivity part of Herman's personality, floats up in the air when Herman realises he's in love with his bosses' daughter.

-- Parodied in the Discworld novel The Thief Of Time, when Jeremy asks Lady Le Jean on a date, she declines.
+- Parodied in the Discworld novel Thief of Time, when Jeremy asks Lady Le Jean on a date, she declines.
 But as she walks away, she literally floats a few inches off the ground.
-Given what she is, it's justified in universe.
+Given what she is, it's justified in-universe.

 - In The Sims 2, the cinematic that plays when a Sim gets his or her very first kiss has the kissing Sims levitate briefly.

 - Happens to everyone in love in the Valentine's Day Episode of Ed, Edd 'n' Eddy.
 Edd even looks below May and sees her hovering off the ground with a perplexed look on his face.

 - Spike often floats off the ground when he's enamored with Rarity.
 In fact he starts floating the very first time he meets with her in Episode 1, with his dragon tail used as a propeller for added thrust.
 In "Party of One", while Spike is floating Rarity gently nudges him to send him on his way.